 Asymptomatic thoracic aortic aneurysm

-Asymptomatic thoracic aortic aneurysms are initially treated medically with aggressive control of two main factors:
+Asymptomatic thoracic aortic aneurysms are initially treated medically with aggressive control of 2 main factors:

 - Blood pressure